- Eight 22,000 BTU stainless steel tubular burners

 - Made in the United States by the Summerset Professional Grills

-Full Review - American Muscle Grill 54-Inch 8-Burner Dual Fuel Grill
+Full Review – American Made Grill 54-Inch 8-Burner Dual Fuel Grill

-Typically in the highest end gas grills, the marketurer focuses on quality and refinement.
+Typically in the highest-end gas grills, the marketer focuses on quality and refinement.
 These grills are typically sold for outdoor kitchens and there has always been a certain wine and cheese lifestyle in the image.
-You don't get that with the American Muscle Grill, particularly the giant 8-burner model.
+You don’t get that with the American Made Grill, particularly the giant 8-burner model.
 This is a monster of a grill.
-It's eight feet across and weighs in around 1,000 pounds.
-But it isn't the size that makes the American Muscle Grill 54-Inch 8-Burner Dual Fuel Grill stand out.
+It’s eight feet across and weighs around 1,000 pounds.
+But it isn’t the size that makes the American Made Grill 54-Inch 8-Burner Dual Fuel Grill stand out.

 If you are into smoking, you can light hardwood in this grill and cook indirectly.
-It will smoke, low and slow, if you build the fire right.
-All in all, this one grill can do almost anything.
+It will smoke, low and slow if you build the fire right.
+All in all, this grill can do almost anything.